 “This was the best of the worst news that we could have received,” Natalie said.
 “We were very relieved to learn she had a common cancer with a high survival rate.”

-Addie currently visits Children’s Hospital’s Blood Disorder and Cancer Unit every week for chemotherapy.
-She has been in remission since May 1.
-Later this year, she will enter the “maintenance” phase of her treatment, which includes monthly visits to the clinic to ensure the cancer does not grow back.
+Addie initially visited Children’s Hospital’s Blood Disorder and Cancer Unit every week for chemotherapy before switching to the “maintenance” phase of her treatment, which included monthly visits to the clinic to ensure the cancer did not grow back.

 “Things started out rough,” Natalie said.
 “At first, Addie would just sit on my lap and not do much of anything during our visits.
 But she has come a long way since then.
 She’s now acting like her normal self.
 The doctors and nurses really work hard to make her comfortable, to make her smile, and to bring joy to the situation.
 I've been very thankful for that.”